 Some may say this intimate form of communication is a lost art, but it’s hard to argue how delightfully special it is to receive a letter from one of your friends—especially if you’re missing them.

-As sheltering-in-place continues, writing letters is a meaningful way to let friends know that you’re thinking about them.
+Writing letters is a meaningful way to let friends know that you’re thinking about them.
 In our digital world, letter-writing can seem anachronistic and more suitable for your grandmother, but it goes without saying that sending a handwritten note is often more meaningful than a DM, text, or email.

 Start with a prompt